cakephp/docs/en/controllers/request-response.rst

         $this->response->expires('+5 days');
     }

-This method also accepts a DateTime instance or any string that can be parsed by the DateTime class.
+This method also accepts a :php:class:`DateTime` instance or any string that can be parsed by the :php:class:`DateTime` class.

 The Etag header
 ---------------